 The company must appoint a secretary who may be a natural person of any nationality or a company, provided it is duly registered as a company services provider in terms of the Company Services Providers Act.
-The secretary cannot be the sole manager/director, under any circumstances.

 The law does not require the Secretary to be a Maltese resident, but it is advisable, given their duties and responsibilities.